-You will have already had a sample of tissue taken from the abnormality that was shown on your previous ultrasound scan.
+You will have already had a sample of tissue taken from the abnormality that was shown on your previous mammogram (breast X-ray).
 As discussed with your doctor, this abnormality needs to be excised (removed) along with an area of the surrounding tissue.
-When the abnormality cannot be easily felt; a wire guides the surgeon to the abnormality in theatre, ensuring that the abnormality that has been previously biopsied is removed.
+When the abnormality cannot be easily felt a wire guides the surgeon to the abnormality in theatre, ensuring that the abnormality that has been previously biopsied is removed.